 At the center of the gardens is the historic Hiram Butler Home which was built circa 1880 by Hiram Butler.
 Mr. Butler worked for the Confederate railroad and was present during the “Great Locomotive Chase.”

-The gardens feature over 3,000 species of plants in separate gardens united by woodland paths.
-Gardens include the Bonsai Exhibit, the Palladino Camellia Garden, the tea house and waterfall area, the Rose Garden, and the Conifer Display.
+The gardens feature over 4,000 species of plants in 15 themed gardens united by woodland paths.
+Gardens include the Bonsai Exhibit, the Palladino Camellia Garden, the tea house and waterfall area, the Rose Garden, the Conifer Display, and more.

 Tuesday through Saturday from 9am to 4pm (last entry at 3:15pm)